foundry-rs/book/src/cheatcodes/env-bool.md

 ### Tips

-- For `true`, use either "true" or "True" in the environment variable value.
+- For `true`, use either "true" or "True" for the environment variable value.
-- For `false`, use either "false" or "False" in the environment variable value.
+- For `false`, use either "false" or "False" for the environment variable value.
 - For arrays, you can specify the delimiter used to seperate the values with the `delimiter` parameter.

 ### Examples